Non-Albino Et Al

 Within a week of the contest, Rachel had amassed two more guys, then two more, then two more.
 She just kept going.
 I thought I had slept with a lot of men in a short amount of time during my slutty heyday, but this girl was going for a world record.
 We eventually had to take down the tally sheet because it was filled with Rachel’s conquests, plus, I had graciously bowed out of the contest, still having only racked up one forgettable guy since Christmas and not really interested in continuing the competition, which Rachel had already won by a landslide.

 Rachel, Frank, and I hung out the most together and had done our fair share of drinking and bar hopping in the small downtown of Evergreen.
-Up until this time, Frank had been so much fun to drink with that Rachel and I started calling them, “Flunkie,” (a combo of their name and the word “drunkie”) when they got to a certain point in their alcohol consumption and began doing funny dances, making weird faces, and turned into a delightfully goofy, drunk version of themselves.
-I loved Flunkie.
+Until this time, Frank had been so much fun to drink with that Rachel and I started calling them, “Dranky” (a combo of drunk and Franky) when they got to a certain point in their alcohol consumption and began doing funny dances, making weird faces, and turned into a delightfully goofy, drunk version of themselves.
+I loved Dranky.
 They were always good for a laugh, that is, until they started having problems with Paula.
-Then Flunkie turned to the dark side.
-Gone were the gnome-like jigs they would do around the kitchen and the adorably slurred stories of their time in San Francisco, pre trans, when they identified as “dyke as fuck.”
+Then, Dranky turned to the dark side.
+Gone were the gnome-like jigs they would do around the kitchen and the adorably slurred stories of their time in San Francisco, pre-trans, when they identified as “dyke as fuck.”
 Now Frank was drinking to escape their problems, and it wasn’t pretty.
 They became angry and aggressive, so much so that when Rachel and I knew they were going out drinking, we would make sure to be in our rooms when they came home as to not get caught in the angry tirades of how shitty and sexless their relationship was with Paula.

-It was bliss, and because the house was located in a sparsely built up neighborhood surrounded by pine trees and dirt roads, the silence was almost eery - the only sounds coming from curious nocturnal creatures creeping outside my window and the faint din of chirping crickets.
+It was bliss, and because the house was in a sparsely built-up neighborhood surrounded by pine trees and dirt roads, the silence was almost eery - the only sounds coming from curious nocturnal creatures creeping outside my window and the faint din of chirping crickets.

 “Oh my God!” yelled Rachel.
 “I just stepped in puke in the hallway!”